 Numeric codes summarize each modality of treatment (surgery, radiation, chemotherapy, etc.).
 For each modality except surgery, code a summary of the entire first course of treatment.
-See Section Surgery Introduction - First Course of Treatment for coding each surgery field.
+See Section Surgery Introduction - First Course of Treatment for coding each surgery data item.